You know what they say: by failing to prepare, you are preparing to fail.

 Say there’s a Category 3 hurricane coming and you are forced to evacuate your home.
 You immediately grab your bug out bag and hit the road.
 However, because of the storm, the GPS on your phone no longer works, and the primary highway out of town is clogged with other people trying to flee.
 Where will you go?
 What roads will you use to get out of dodge?
 What are your contingencies in case your initial plan falls through?

-Another thing to consider is whether you’ll coordinate and share your plan with neighbors or not.
+Another thing to consider is whether you’ll coordinate and share your prepping plan with neighbors or not.

 Some people believe in strength in numbers and prefer to coordinate survival efforts.
 This is great if you live in a tight-knit community with neighbors who share the same mindset.
 However, don’t go telling everyone about your survival stockpile and preps…unless you want them to loot your stash.

-If you wish to work together with your neighbors, you have to make sure that each member of the community carries his or her weight.
+If you wish to work together with your neighbors, make sure that every member of the community carries their weight.
 Each individual or family should be responsible for gathering their own supplies.
 You don’t want neighbors mooching off your stuff.

 Practice Your Escape Plan